vitessio/website/content/zh/docs/19.0/reference/vreplication.md

 * `max_tps`: 99999, reserved.
 * `max_replication_lag`: 99999, reserved.
 * `tablet_types`: specifies a comma separated list of tablet types to replicate from.
-  If empty, the default tablet type specified by the `-vreplication_tablet_type` command line flag is used.
 * `time_updated`: 0, reserved.
 * `transaction_timestamp`: 0, reserved.
 * `state`: 'Running' or 'Stopped'.